megamonster21099/windows_installer_script_generator/README.md

 ## A Flutter plugin for creating scripts for Inno Setup Compiler
 About Inno Setup Compiler see here: https://jrsoftware.org/isinfo.php

-Currently tested on Windows only.
-Feel free to check on MacOS.

 # Getting started

 1. Download and install Inno Setup Compiler from https://jrsoftware.org/isdl.php#stable